Grant Supaphongs

 Grant Supaphongs (born 12 April 1976) is a Thai racing driver currently competing in the TCR International Series and TCR Thailand Touring Car Championship.
-Having previously competed in the Thailand Super Series.
+He has previously competed in the Thailand Super Series.

 Racing career

 Supaphongs began his career in 2008 in the Thailand Super Series, he raced in the Super 2000 class for three seasons up until 2010.
 Winning the championship every season for that period.
-After a four-year hiatus, he returned to racing in 2014 where he switched to GTC class in the Thailand Super Series, he finished second in the standings that year.
-Before winning the championship in 2015.
+After a four-year hiatus, he returned to racing in 2014 where he switched to GTC class in the Thailand Super Series, he finished second in the standings that year, before winning the championship in 2015.
 He switched to the all new 2016 TCR Thailand Touring Car Championship the following year.

-In August 2016 it was announced that he would race in the TCR International Series, driving a SEAT León Cup Racer for Kratingdaeng Racing Team.
+In August 2016, it was announced that Supaphongs would race in the TCR International Series, driving a SEAT León Cup Racer for Kratingdaeng Racing Team.